Collegiate Recovery Program

 To fulfill this mission, the BU CRP works toward the following goals:

-- Connect students in recovery to provide a sober support network for wellness and long-term recovery
+- Connect students in recovery to provide a substance-free support network for wellness and long-term recovery

 - Support student achievement across academic, professional, and personal domains